I don,t know if any of you read Elizabeth Goudge's novels,

 on a sudden impulse

-I knew I just had to bre
+I knew I just had to break my journey.

 I needed just a few minutes buffer in my headlong dash